cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-16-wager-denom.md

 # IBC Foreign Token Wager

-When you introduced a wager, players could play a game and wager the base, staking, token of your blockchain application.
+When you introduced a wager, players could play a game and wager the base staking token of your blockchain application.
 What if they want to play with other _currencies_?
-Fortunately, with the use of IBC, your blockchain can represent a token from any other blockchain connected to yours.
-Here, you are agnostic as to which tokens are being represented, and who is taking care of relayers.
+Fortunately, with the use of IBC, your blockchain can represent a token from any other blockchain connected to your chain.
+Here, you are agnostic to the tokens that are represented and to who is taking care of relayers.
 Instead, your only concern is to enable the use of _foreign_ tokens.

 ## New Information